36bits/msmquote/README.md

   `"https://query2.finance.yahoo.com/v7/finance/quote?symbols=?"`

+* **Symbol translation**

+  Where symbols are found in your Money file that are not in the Yahoo Finance format, **msmquote** will attempt to translate them into their Yahoo Finance equivalents based on the symbol and its associated country.

+  For example:

+  - `TSCO` with *Country/Region* set to *Great Britain* will be converted to `TSCO.L`
+  - `FR:CA` with *Country/Region* set to *France* will be converted to `CA.PA`
+  - `CA` with *Country/Region* set to *France* will be converted to `CA.PA`
+  - `US:WMT` with *Country/Region* set to *United States* will be converted to `WMT`
+  - `WMT` with *Country/Region* set to *United States* will be unchanged and remain `WMT`

+  The translation is done as a part of the auto-complete URL processing - the symbols in your Money file will not themselves be changed.

+* **Portfolio status bar index values**

+  The Money portfolio status bar index values require the correct symbols to be defined in your Money file, otherwise the index value will simply be shown as *N/A*.
+Using the following index symbols within your Money file will enable the portfolio status bar index values to be displayed correctly: `$US:INDU` (DJIA), `$US:INX` (S&P 500), `$US:FTSE` (FTSE 100), `$US:COMPX` (NASDAQ Composite).
+The translation is done as a part of the auto-complete URL processing - the symbols in your Money file will not themselves be changed.

 * **Selecting which investments to update in Microsoft Money**

   From the *Investing* drop-down menu in Microsoft Money go to *Portfolio->Update prices->Pick prices to download*.
 From there check those investments for which you wish to update quote data when **msmquote** is next run.